CyborPunk-2077/Upscalia/README.md

-# Visionance
+# Upscalia

-**Real-time GPU video enhancement.** Play a local file or paste a link, and Visionance upscales, cleans and grades every frame on your GPU as it plays — no download, no re-encode, no waiting.
+**Real-time GPU video enhancement.** Play a local file or paste a link, and Upscalia upscales, cleans and grades every frame on your GPU as it plays — no download, no re-encode, no waiting.

 The problem it solves: a 1080p stream and a 4K file often look far more similar than the 20 GB size difference suggests, because most of what you notice is compression damage, not missing resolution.
-Visionance repairs the damage and reconstructs edges live, so you get most of the "premium" look from the file you already have.
+Upscalia repairs the damage and reconstructs edges live, so you get most of the "premium" look from the file you already have.